thormagnusson/cmn/README.md

 	note.play

-Here you would play the note C
+If the variable note has been declared, as above, here you would play the note C.

 	(note+fifth).play

-Here you play the note G.
+And by bracketing, a scope can be created and this would result in playing the note G.

 Methods are applied to objects - or objects can have methods.
 Just like a bird can fly (bird = object; fly = method) - ojbects are nouns, whereas methods are verbs.